Azure-Samples/azure-video-indexer-samples/ARM-Samples/Create-Account/README.md

 * Type: string

-* Description: The Resource ID Of the Managed Identity used to grant access between AVAM resource and the Azure Video Analyzer for Media Account resource
+* Description: The Resource ID of the Managed Identity used to grant access between Azure Media Services(AMS) resource and the Azure Video Analyzer for Media account.

 * Required: true